yuhko-msft/microsoft-graph-docs/api-reference/beta/api/messagetrace-get.md

 }
 ```

-### 2. Get message trace data for a specific message
+### Example 2.
+Get message trace data for a specific message

 #### Request
 <!-- {